-Figure 12 (on the next page) shows a classic web-tier network design, a standard DMZ.
+Figure 12 shows a classic web-tier network design, a standard DMZ.

 A web-tier design doesn't even need to involve web servers.
 Any application that runs on servers and has a back-end could, in principle, use this model.
 However, web-based services are an extremely common way of delivering applications.